Autonomous limit of 4-dimensional Painlev\'e-type equations and degeneration of curves of genus two: Introduction

 Integrable systems are Hamiltonian systems on symplectic manifolds $(M^{2n},\omega,H)$ with $n$ functions $f_1=H,\dots,f_n$ in involution $\{f_i,f_j\}=0$.
-The regular level sets of the momentum map $F=(f_1,\dots,f_n)\colon M\to \C^n$ are Liouville tori.
-The image under $F$ of critical points are called the bifurcation diagram, and it is studied to characterize integrable systems~\cite{MR2036760}.
+The regular level sets of the momentum map $F=(f_1,\dots,f_n)\colon M\to \C^n$ are the Liouville tori.
+The image under $F$ of critical points are called the bifurcation diagram, and it is studied for characterizing integrable systems~\cite{MR2036760}.
 However, studying the bifurcation diagrams may become complicated for higher dimensional cases.
 When an integrable system is expressed in a Lax form, it is not difficult to determine the discriminant locus of spectral curves.
 We can often find correspondence between the bifurcation diagrams and the discriminant locus of spectral curves~\cite{MR1409362}.
-Therefore, we mainly study degeneration of spectral curves in this paper.
+Therefore, we mainly study the degeneration of spectral curves in this paper.

-Let $\{H_{i}\}_{i=1,\dots, g}$ be a set of functionally independent conserved quantities of an integrable system $(M,\omega,H)$.
-We construct relatively minimal smooth projective surfaces over $\pr^1$, whose fiber at a general point $h_i\in\pr^1$ is the spectral curve with $H_i=h_i$.
-We examine the singular fibers at $H_i=\infty$ of such ``spectral curve fibrations''.
-One of the advantage in studying the spectral curve fibrations is that the following theorem holds for the autonomous 2-dimensional Painlev\'e equations. \begin{introthm}[cf.~Theorem~\ref{thm:genus1spectral}] Each autonomous 2-dimensional Painlev\'e equation defines an elliptic surface, whose general fibers are spectral curves of the system.
+Let $\{H_{i}\}_{i=1,\dots, g}$ be a set of functionally independent invariants of an integrable system $(M,\omega,H)$.
+In the 2-dimensional case, the following holds. \begin{introthm}[cf.~Theorem~\ref{thm:genus1spectral}] Each autonomous 2-dimensional Painlev\'e equation defines an elliptic surface, whose general fibers are spectral curves of the system.
 The Kodaira types of the singular fibers at $H_{\rm J}=\infty$ are listed as follows.

-\end{introthm} The Dynkin's types in the above diagram are well-known to appear as the configurations of vertical leaves of the Okamoto's spaces of initial conditions~\cite{MR614694}.
+\end{introthm} It is well-known that the Dynkin's types in the above diagram appear in the configurations of vertical leaves of the Okamoto's spaces of initial conditions~\cite{MR614694}.